How to Restore the Right Click New Microsoft Excel Worksheet Context Menu Option

 One of the easiest ways to create a new files or folder in Windows is to right click where you would like that file or folder to be, choose New and then choose folder or choose which type of new file you would like to create.
 The options you have for file types will vary depending on what programs or apps you have installed on your computer.
 You should have all the Windows default file types such as Bitmap image, Text document or Compressed (zipped) folder.
 But if you have Microsoft Office installed, you should also have choices for Word Documents, PowerPoint presentations and Excel Worksheets.

-Many times, you will find that you are missing one of these Office file types under your right click New menu which will require you to find a different way to create a new Office file in the location of your choosing.
+Many times, you will find that you are missing one of these MS Office file types under your right click New menu which will require you to find a different way to create a new Office file in the location of your choosing.
 Its common to be missing the New Microsoft Excel Worksheet option and in this article, we will be showing you how to restore the right click new Microsoft Excel worksheet context menu option.

 The image below shows how your right click New menu should look if you have Microsoft Office installed.
 You may find that you have some of the choices such as Word or PowerPoint but are missing the new Microsoft Excel Worksheet context menu option.